jabba2324/terragrunt-azure-dev-ops/README.md

-# Terragrunt Installer for Azure Dev Ops
+# (DEPRECTED) Terragrunt Installer for Azure Dev Ops

 ## What is Terragrunt?
 Terragrunt is a thin wrapper for terraform, you can read more about it [here:](https://github.com/gruntwork-io/terragrunt)